 Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-N/A - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How does the designated index differ from a relevant broad market index?

-- How does the designated index differ from a relevant broad market index?
-N/A - Where can the methodology used for the calculation of the designated index be found?
+Where can the methodology used for the calculation of the designated index be found?